-The Department must evolve to reduce disruptive conflict arising from these diverse values.
-This means increasing public engagement and participation and fostering conflict resolution skills.
-As we do so, we will be better equipped to find the best balance for competing interests among the residents of Washington.
+The Department will continue to evolve to understand and where possible, reduce disruptive conflict arising from the spectrum of the public's values.
+This means increasing public engagement and participation, listening to understand and fostering conflict resolution skills.
+As we do so, we will be better equipped to find the best balance for competing interests among the residents of Washington while ensuring that we are achieving our mandates.